 - The process, structure, sample materials, rules and regulations are described in our FREE handbook.

 It’s that simple!
 It’s fun!
-Anditt’s very effective!
-For our FREE handbook, Contact Us Here
+And it’s very effective!
+Go here for our FREE handbook.

 Most laws passed about voter registration and voter registration drives act to limit voting by the mobile, working poor.
-Political advisers say registration is too hard, too ineffective, and newly registered people won’t vote.
+Political advisors say registration is too hard, too ineffective, and newly registered people won’t vote.
 We have proven they are wrong!
-(They also don’t get a cut out of volunteer work, but that’s just cynical, right?
-UhHmm)
+Newly registered voters do vote–85%!!
+(The political advisors also don’t usually get a cut out of volunteer work.)

 Register Renters experience has demonstrated: